-- A. All visitors must report to the office when they arrive at school.
-No visitors will be allowed to mingle or interact with students.
-Lunches may not be delivered to the school during the day. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff is expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours. - D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. As many unneeded outside doors as possible are locked during the school day. - F. Portions of the building that will not be needed after the regular school days are closed off. - G. A person is stationed at the main entrance of the building to greet visitors and guide them to the office. - H. All District employees are to wear photo-identification badges while in District schools and offices or on District property. - I. Students are not allowed to open an outside door to allow someone to enter.
+- A. All visitors must report to the office when they arrive at school. - B. All visitors are given and required to wear a building pass while they are in the building. - C. Staff is expected to question people in the building whom they do not recognize and who are not wearing a building pass, and to question people who are "hanging around" the building after hours. - D. Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable. - E. Outside doors are locked during the school day. - F. Portions of the building that will not be needed after the regular school days are closed off.